10 Benefits of Smart Energy Management using IoT (Internet of Things)

-In the case of smart storage, for example, the residents can make informed decisions no the loads and choose which loads should be protected, how much energy should be spent in the off-grid mode and where.
+Using smart storage, residents can make informed decisions on the loads and choose which loads should be protected, how much energy should be spent in the off-grid mode and where.

-Moreover, using smart storage, the adopters of solar and other renewables can now better manage the clean energy they generate, control the surplus and ensure maximized performance for their power network.
+Moreover, by integrating smart storage solutions, the adopters of solar and other renewables can better manage the clean energy they generate, control the surplus and ensure maximized performance for their power network.

 5. Connected stations, plants, solar and wind fields

-Another application of IoT for saving energy is focused on optimizing the very source of power production.
+Another application of IoT for saving energy is focused on optimizing power production operations.
 Stations, plants, solar fields and wind turbines also consume energy, require maintenance and a wide range of effort and resource-heavy works to keep them running.
-Using IoT in this sector, or Internet of Energy Things, is the right way to maximize the performance.
+Using IoT or the Internet of Energy Things in this sector helps maximize the performance.